syncfusion-content/flutter-docs/Flutter/calendar/localization.md

 # Localization in Flutter Calendar (SfCalendar)

-By default, the calendar widget supports US English localization.
+By default, the calendar widget supports US English localizations.
 You can change the other languages by specifying the `MaterialApp` properties and adding the `flutter_localizations` package to your application.

 As of February 2020, [flutter package](https://flutter.dev/docs/development/accessibility-and-localization/internationalization) supports 77 languages.